Heat Power Outage: A Guide to Staying Safe & Cool

 Portable heaters are a fantastic option for warming up a single room or small area.
 If you go with a portable propane heater, make sure it has essential safety features like a low-oxygen sensor and an automatic tip-over switch that shuts the unit off if it gets knocked over.
 For kerosene heaters, always use 1-K grade kerosene and refuel it outside to avoid spills and fumes indoors.
 Both of these fuel-burning options require ventilation.
 You’ll need to crack a window or door to allow fresh air to circulate, which is a small price to pay for staying warm and safe.

-Use Natural Heat to Your Advantage
+Use Natural Heat to Stay Warm

 Don’t forget about the most powerful heater we have: the sun.
 Even on a cold day, you can harness a surprising amount of natural warmth.
 During the day, open the blinds and curtains on any south-facing windows to let sunlight stream in and warm up your rooms.
 As soon as the sun starts to set, close them all to trap that heat inside.
 You can also close off any unused rooms and place draft stoppers or rolled-up towels at the bottom of doors to keep the heat concentrated in the areas where your family is gathered.
 It’s a simple, no-cost strategy that really makes a difference.